5-year-old in Jennings was shot by 6-year-old, 2 caretakers under arrest - NewsBreak

 5-year-old in Jennings was shot by 6-year-old, 2 caretakers under arrest

-The victim, Adaun Gaines, was one of five children, ranging in age from 3-6 years old, who were left alone with a gun in the house.
+The victim, Adaun Gaines, was one of five children, ranging in age from 3-6 years old, who were left alone with a gun in the house.5-year-old shot and killed in Jennings home

 Police said the person who was supposed to be watching the children, Desome T. Lee Daniels, 26, was gone at the time of the shooting.